Gibbs point processes on path space: existence, cluster expansion and uniqueness: Introduction

 Moreover, we also show that, for any $N\geq 1$, the $N$-point correlation function $\rho_N$ of these Gibbs point processes satisfy a (point-dependent) \emph{Ruelle bound} of the following form: there exists a function $\constan\colon\mathcal{E}\to\IR_+$ such that, for almost any finite path configuration $(\x_1,\dots,\x_N)\in\mathcal{E}^N$,

 In Sections \ref{sec:diff:RBcorrelation} and \ref{sec:diff:KS} we present, as a novel result, an explicit activity domain where uniqueness of the Gibbs point process holds.
 This is obtained with the approach of cluster expansion and the Kirkwood--Salsburg equations -- a method which was first developed for lattice systems in the 1980s (see e.g. \cite{malyshev_1980}) and then extended to the continuous case (see e.g. \cite{malyshev_minlos_1991,nehring_poghosyan_zessin_2012}).
-We are hopeful these techniques and assumptions -- presented here making use of the specificity of the path space properties -- could be adapted to different marked settings.

 In the case of unmarked continuous point processes, the technique relies on considering a series expansion of the correlation functions.
 As presented by D. Ruelle in \cite{ruelle_1969}, one first shows that the correlation functions of a Gibbs point process can be expressed as an absolutely converging series of cluster terms, and then proves uniqueness by considering a system of integral equations -- the so-called Kirkwood--Salsburg equations -- that the correlation functions satisfy.
 In fact, these equations can be reformulated as a fixed-point problem for an operator $\K_z$ in an appropriately chosen Banach space, having therefore a unique solution.